Brisket in Sweet and Sour Sauce Recipe

 Posted on 21st of February, 2010 by Lévana

 Every year, the expert cooking staff at Levana Restaurant showcases Passover programs in four prestigious hotels.
 A few years ago my son Maimon worked as one of the supervisors at the Scottsdale Resort.
 At one of the dinners, the guests were served brisket.
 One guest was heard to say, “This is delicious but not as good as Levana’s.”
 “That’s my mother!” my son cried proudly, like a third-grader, terminating then and there his incognito status as a member of the staff.
-Anyway, this is guaranteed to be the best brisket you’ve ever had.
+Anyway, this is guaranteed to be the best brisket you ever had.
 Never mind the weird ingredients.
 They work!
 And don’t worry if the brisket is too much for your guests to finish.
 It freezes beautifully.
-This recipe was included in the New York Times Jewish Cookbook, and will be included in The Brisket Book: a Love Story with Recipes, to be published in November!
+This recipe was included in the New York Times Jewish Cookbook, and is included in The Brisket Book: a Love Story with Recipes.

 Makes 12 ample servings.

 1 medium onion, quartered

 6 large garlic cloves, peeled

 ½ cup dry red wine